jkilfoy/sp21/proj2/plan.md

 ### Plan for Gitlet project

+#### Data Strucutes

+1. XXX Write the Commit class
+2. XXX Write the Blob class
+3. XXX Write the Branch class

 #### Digestable

-1. Write the Digestable interface method `digest()`, which loops through the object's fields and produces a SHA-1 hash
+1. XXX Write the Digestable interface method `digest()`, which loops through the object's fields and produces a SHA-1 hash
-2. Write the Commit and Blob structues which implement Digestable
-3. TEST
+2. TEST

 #### Folder Manager